PseudoDevs/IamGhost/FATAL19.md

-Last updated: 2024-04-02 19:16:03
+Last updated: 2024-04-02 19:16:37
-Random Quote: We can only learn to love by loving. - Iris Murdoch
+Random Quote: Take things as they are.
+Punch when you have to punch.
+Kick when you have to kick. - Bruce Lee